 What to eat during the late summer to autumn season

-- Mild golden round and sweet foods harmonise with the late summer and nourish and strengthen the spleen and stomach qi.
+- Mild golden round and sweet foods harmonise with the late summer, and according to TCM, nourish and strengthen the spleen and stomach qi.

 - Some examples of foods to add into your diet are: millet, corn, onions, carrot, squash, pumpkin, sweet potato, yams, rice and peas.
 To strengthen digestion leek, ginger, cinnamon and fennel are great to use to flavour your meals.
 Beneficial animal products in small amounts are tuna, hummmanely raised beef, chicken, turkey, lamb and grass fed butter.